 Day 1: Arrival in Ry

-The first day’s walk starts from the center of Ry, which you can reach by foot or by car from Knudhule Badehotel.
-From the center of Ry, you walk about 600 m towards Gammel Ry where you turn onto the track towards Himmelbjerget and Silkeborg.
-You then walk around lake Birksø and continue through a varied forest landscape.
-After about 6 km and a 125 m ascent you reach the top of Himmelbjerget (147 m), where you can enjoy your lunch and a fantastic view over the lakes.
+Your day starts with a short train ride to the small nearby station town of Laven (5 mins).
+Here you begin your walk along the eastern shore of the tranquil lake Julsø. then through forest and meadow, you follow the river Gudenåen, which takes to you right into Ry Marina on the northern shore of lake Birksø.
+You then walk around lake Birksø and make your way westwards along forest paths toward Himmelbjerget.
+After about 6 km and a 125 m ascent you reach the top of Himmelbjerget (147 m), where you can enjoy a fantastic view over the lakes.
 Visit the small shops selling souvenirs and snacks and read about the historical folk meetings on the ‘mountain’.
 You might also climb the Himmelbjerg Tower to get the ultimate view over the Lake District.
+From Himmelbjerget, you follow quiet and pleasant forest paths to your accommodation in the village of Gammel Rye.

 Walking out of Silkeborg, you follow the Himmelbjerg Route along the railway across Gudenåen to the northern side, where you continue along the banks of Gudenåen towards Sejs, looking out at the barges and canoes on the river.
 After eight spectacular kilometers you reach Sejs/Svejbæk, where it is possible to have lunch at the old inn Ludvigslyst or, if you prefer, you can take a detour of 600 m down to Ålekroen at the Svejbæk passage.